janamailzuu/employee-management-api/README.md

 - state: state
 - birth_day: birthdate of the employee

-## CSV Data Import

-Place the provided `ProgrammingChallengeData.csv` file in the `src/main/resources` folder.
-On application startup, the service can read and populate data from this CSV (optional, depending on requirements).

 ## Testing Strategy

 - Unit Testing: Tests individual methods using JUnit and Mockito.